ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/attachments/delete-attachment.dotnet.markdown

-﻿# Operations : Attachments : How to Delete an Attachment
+# Operations: Attachments: How to Delete an Attachment

 This operation is used to delete an attachment from a document.